lmazure/SMS/README.md

   - `steps` (array): One or more test steps, each with:
     - `action` (string): What action to perform
     - `expected_result` (string): Expected outcome

+**Output:** An array of test case objects created in SquashTM, each containing details like ID, name, etc.

 ## Development